ju4ek90/gr_tech_project/README.md

   ! need to discuss Case-Sensitivity
 - testHeadersAdded
-  Description: Verification that all expected headers added and not null or empty
+  Description: Verification that all expected headers added and not null or empty ! need to discuss what headers are more important.
+Because now this test is NOT STABLE
 - testHeaderValues
-  Description: Validation of headers value (for some of them) ! need to discuss what headers are more important
+  Description: Validation of headers value (for some of them) ! need to discuss what headers are more important.
+Because now this test is NOT STABLE
 - testValidInQuerySearchEndpoint
   Description: Validate that search accept expected characters, and return correct results ! found unexpected behaviour